Hate Crime Awareness

 Please feel free to download these images for use on your social media channels:

-See me, not only my faith - Anne Frank See me,not only my disability - Fiona Pilkington & Francecca Hardwick See me, not only my gender identity - JoJo Striker See me, not only my sexual orientation - Melania Geymonat See me, not only my ethnicity - Stephen Lawrence
+See me, not only my faith - Anne Frank See me,not only my disability - Fiona Pilkington and Francecca Hardwick See me, not only my gender identity - JoJo Striker See me, not only my sexual orientation - Melania Geymonat See me, not only my ethnicity - Stephen Lawrence

 For further information and resources, the following websites may be of interest: